Topic outline

 Commercial Travellers

-*See further definitions here: www.leverhulme-trade.org.uk/gr-definitions.html
+*See further details here:

-If you and your parents do fit these criteria, you could be eligible for an award of up to £3,000 for undergraduates and up to £5,000 for postgraduates.
+If you or your parents do fit these criteria, you could be eligible for an award of up to £3,000 for undergraduates and up to £5,000 for postgraduates.
 And the good news – the application form is very straightforward and easy to complete!
 Because the criteria is so specific, those that are eligible have a relatively high success rate.

 • Funding for Composers